 Here’s how we broke it all down.
 Our travel expenses during the ten-month journey can be grouped into four large categories of costs:

 Before drilling down into our detailed financial data, it’s worthwhile to take a second to understand some accounting challenges we faced when tracking our travel expenses.

 It was tricky to categorize because many of these groupings often overlap.
 For example, we regularly seek out accommodation that includes breakfast and are willing to pay a bit more for that.
 We even stayed at some business hotels in Japan that further included complimentary curry rice for dinner (yum!).
 In such instances, we only allocated the expense to “accommodation,” even though the price we paid for the hotel covered two breakfasts and two dinners.
-Similarly, sometimes day tours that included a meal (eating & drinking) but we still only counted it in the entertainment column.

 We often used taxis and public transport to sightsee, which could logically be attributed to transportation.
 Yet given that our intention of using such transport was to pursue activities, such local transportation was instead allocated as entertainment.
 There are many more blurred lines like these aforementioned examples, but you get the point.

 Perhaps our biggest accounting challenge is with the cruises themselves.
 Their costs are all-inclusive of our transportation, dining, onboard entertainment, and accommodation.
 This is what makes cruises such great value!
 But it also makes it damn near impossible to categorize.
 As such, we’ve separated cruising expenses from our land-based travels in between.

 This preface is simply to let you know that these allocations may not be a perfect science, but we made a solid effort to categorize expenses the best we could to give you a glimpse into our personal finances of this cheap world cruise route we’ve attempted to achieve.
 We have meticulously tracked and are now revealing our personal expenses in an effort to show just how it can all be done.